willfaught/willfaught.github.io/content/blog/2016-03-18-wearing-a-suit-makes-you-think-differently.md

 There's a fun little Steve Jobs reference at the end:

->Meanwhile, no formal research exists—just anecdotal observations—on how the world appears different when wearing a black turtleneck and jeans.
+>Meanwhile, no formal research exists&mdash;just anecdotal observations&mdash;on how the world appears different when wearing a black turtleneck and jeans.